semanticarts/gist/docs/models/UnitOfMeasureModel.md

 - hasAddend
 - hasSubtrahend

-### Datatype properties:
+### Datatype properties

 - numericValue
 - conversionFactor
 - conversionOffset
 - hasExponentOfAmpere, hasExponentOfBit, etc.

-### Also see:
+### Also see

-- Section 2.3.4 of the Brochure of the International System of Units at https://www.bipm.org/documents/20126/41483022/SI-Brochure-9-EN.pdf
+- Section 2.3.4 of the Brochure of the International System of Units at <https://www.bipm.org/documents/20126/41483022/SI-Brochure-9-EN.pdf>.